Parking Concerns & Tickets

 Bylaw Services is responsible for ensuring compliance of City bylaws related to parking.
 The Streets and Traffic Bylaw No. 1400 regulates the use (including parking) of all City of Fernie streets.
 This Bylaw, in large part, reflects the Province of British Columbia Motor Vehicle Act.

-Although Bylaw Enforcement Officers work primarily on a reactive, complaint-driven, basis, they do periodically patrol city streets and may issue tickets for parking infractions such as:
+Although Bylaw Enforcement Officers work primarily on a complaint-driven basis, they do periodically patrol city streets and may issue tickets for parking infractions such as:

 - Parking contrary to traffic control devices;